Is NS&I safe?

 What are the best NS&I products?

 NS&I offers a range of products.
 They’re designed to appeal to a wide range of people and the line-up changes from time to time.
-Here’s a list of the most popular products offered by NS&I:
+It’s worth seeing how these products compare to the rest of the savings market, as the base rate cut could push savings rates down.
+Here are some of the most popular products currently offered by NS&I.

 Guaranteed Growth Bonds

-These are similar to other fixed-rate bonds sold in 'issues', each with a specific interest rate for the duration of the bond.
-Savers can invest up to £1m per person per issue in these bonds.
-One of two NS&I British Savings Bonds falls under the Guaranteed Growth Bonds, requiring savers to fix their cash for three years.
-The Bond is returning 4.15% AER and interest is paid at the end of the three-year term.
+This is similar to other fixed-rate bonds sold in 'issues', each with a specific interest rate for the duration of the bond.
+NS&I’s Guaranteed fixed bonds are offering up to 4.25% AER and you can fix your investment for between two and five years.
+Savers can invest up to £1 million per person per issue in these bonds.
+Interest is paid when the account matures.

 Guaranteed Income Bonds